flatcar/Flatcar/draft.md

 - Term length, staggering, and term limits.
 - Company representation limits, if any.
 - Vacancy, removal, and Emeritus rules.
+- Meeting quorum and meeting model.

-These rules should be published as an update to this charter before the founding term ends, and adopted by the Maintainers per the amendment process described in "Changes to this charter" below.
+To avoid this work landing in a rush at the very end of the term, the founding Committee should publish a first full draft of these rules by roughly month 9 of the 12-month term and open a public comment period on it.
+The rules should then be published as an update to this charter, and adopted by the Maintainers per the amendment process described in "Changes to this charter" below, before the founding term ends.

 ## What the Technical Committee does not do